amirandaliby/Academic-Resume-Hugo/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Applied machine learning for wireless communications and networks
-- Data Science
+- AI-based optimization including Nature-inspired metaheuristic algorithms
-- Information Theory
+- Data science and big data analysis

 # Education to show in About widget
 education: